CollegeBoreal/INF1089-200-21H-02/P.Projets/300117314/README.md

 # :zap: How to configure our network using python scripts:zap:
-:star: in this project I will show you how use python script to configure your router on stock and your vlans on your switch and put the interfaces on the right vlans.
+:star: in this project I will show you how to use python script to configure your router on stock and your vlans on your switch and put the interfaces on the right vlans.

 ## :zap: This is our topology :zap: